Health Law and Policy

 Michelle M. Mello

-Michelle Mello is exploring approaches to regulating high-priced prescription drugs, issues in vaccination policy, and lessons learned about emergency health powers laws during COVID-19.
+Michelle Mello is exploring approaches to governing health care artificial intelligence and regulating high-priced prescription drugs, issues in vaccination policy, and lessons learned about emergency health powers laws during COVID-19.
 Michelle Mello and David Studdert are studying how governance of data transfers between universities and external organizations for research purposes could be improved.

 David M. Studdert